 - a.
 The primary historic structure located at 1614 E Houston is a single-family, residential structure constructed circa 1928 in the Craftsman style.
 The structure first appears on the 1931 Sanborn Map.
 The historic structure features a low-pitched, composition shingle roof with side gables, wood siding, an asymmetrical front porch with wrought iron columns, and one-over-one wood windows.
 The rear of the property features an accessory structure with a low-pitched, composite shingle roof, wood siding, a wood garage door, and a wood entry door.
 The property is contributing to the Dignowity Hill Historic District.
-At this time, the applicant is requesting conceptual approval to construct a new single-family structure to replace the existing structures on the lot. - b.
-CASE HISTORY On November 2, 2022, the HDRC approved the request for demolition of the primary and rear accessory with the stipulations that the applicant provide documentation of the structure's architectural elements, provide a final salvage plan documenting which elements will be salvaged, submit replacement plans that include the recreation of the front façade.
+At this time, the applicant is requesting final approval to construct a new single-family structure to replace the existing structures on the lot. - b.
+CASE HISTORY On May 3, 2023, the HDRC approved the request for conceptual approval for new construction of a 1.5-story single-family structure.
 The applicant has provided a salvage plan, replacement plans, and a plan that shows the salvaged architectural elements.
-The replacement plans are conceptual and do not show the reconstruction of the front façade.
+The applicant has submitted replacement plans for final approval.
+The plans meet the HDRC stipulation for the reconstruction of the front façade.